Are you affected by chronic foot pain? Do you often feel pain when running or jogging?

 Newtown Foot and Ankle Specialists is the only practice that offers shockwave therapy to patients in the Newtown, PA area.
 We pride ourselves on being the forefront of treatment technology for feet, ankles, and legs.
-Prior to your shockwave therapy treatment, one of our specialists will give you a consultation and assessment.
+Prior to your shockwave therapy treatment, one of our doctors will give you a consultation and assessment.
 We want to ensure that your choice aligns with your budget and goals.
-Our specialists will work with you to find the best option possible.
+Our foot and ankle specialists will work with you to find the best option possible.

 During treatment, high pressure waves will be sent to your foot with a transmitting device.
 Extracorporeal shockwave therapy induces a micro trauma to the affected tissue.
 This micro trauma begins a healing response in the body, causing blood vessel formation.
 The body then signals for increased blood flow to tissue in the feet.
 The shockwave therapy treatment process is quick and takes about 10 to 20 minutes to complete.

 Learn the answers to frequently asked questions about extracorporeal shockwave therapy below:

 Our goal is to make the shockwave therapy treatment process as comfortable as possible for our patients.
 Although some patients may feel a slight pain or tingling after treatment, this should fade over time.

 Is extracorporeal shockwave therapy the same as an ultrasound?

 Therapeutic ultrasounds deliver continuous low energy waves to an effected area.
 Extracorporeal shockwave therapy machines send higher energy pulses which are as frequent as 2 or 3 per second.

 What should you not do after Shockwave therapy?